Safe Landing on Small Celestial Bodies with Gravitational Uncertainty Using Disturbance Estimation and Control Barrier Functions: Abstract

 \section{Abstract}

-Soft landing on small celestial bodies (SCBs) poses unique challenges, as uncertainties in gravitational models and poorly characterized, dynamic environments require a high level of autonomy.
-Existing control approaches lack formal guarantees for safety constraint satisfaction, necessary to ensure the safe execution of the maneuvers.
-This paper introduces a control that addresses this limitation by integrating trajectory tracking, disturbance estimation, and safety enforcement.
-An extended high-gain observer is employed to estimate disturbances resulting from gravitational model uncertainties.
-We then apply a feedback-linearizing and disturbance-canceling controller that achieves exponential tracking of reference trajectories.
-Finally, we use a control barrier function based minimum-intervention controller to enforce state and input constraints through out the maneuver execution.
-This control combines trajectory tracking of offline generated reference trajectories with formal guarantees of safety, which follows common guidance and control architectures for spacecraft and allows aggressive maneuvers to be executed without compromising safety.
-Numerical simulations using fuel-optimal trajectories demonstrate the effectiveness of the controller in achieving precise and safe soft-landing, highlighting its potential for autonomous SCB missions.
+Soft landing on small celestial bodies (SCBs) poses unique challenges, as gravitational models poorly characterize the higher-order gravitational effects of SCBs.
+Existing control approaches lack guarantees for safety under gravitational uncertainty.
+This paper proposes a three-stage control architecture that combines disturbance estimation, trajectory tracking, and safety enforcement.
+An extended high-gain observer estimates gravitational disturbances online, a feedback-linearizing controller tracks a reference trajectory, and a minimum-intervention quadratic program enforces state and input constraints while remaining close to the nominal control.
+The proposed approach enables aggressive yet safe maneuvers despite gravitational uncertainty.
+Numerical simulations demonstrate the effectiveness of the controller in achieving soft-landing on irregularly shaped SCBs, highlighting its potential for autonomous SCB missions.